armijnhemel/devicecode/doc/filter.md

 If extra parameters are used for filtering the code needs to be changed in:

-* `deviceode/defaults.py` - the dictionary `TOKEN_NAMES` needs to be updated.
+* `deviceode/defaults.py` - the dictionary `TOKEN_NAMES` needs to be updated
+  (this will be used in the future for extra verification)
 * `devicecode/dataset_composer.py` - parameter filtering needs to be added to the appropriate places.
 As parameter filtering is not generic this might be a bit more work.
-A good example is the JTAG filtering code.
+Good examples are the JTAG filtering code and the FCC id filtering code.